cmlohr/vim-startify-cat/README.md

 This plugin provides a start screen for Vim and Neovim.
 It works exactly the same as the original Startify, only I added a cat to the start screen because cats.
 Full update to the readme is coming soon. :D

+The cat ASCII was inspired by hjw and altered by me to allow it to fit into the code and give it a slight personal touch.

 It provides **dynamically created headers or footers** and uses configurable